queryluke/masseffect-5e/_posts/2018-03-19-ceberus-forces.md

 excerpt: Cerberus forces and a note about upcoming changes
 ---

+## Galaxy Master
+Swampson came up with the term 'Galaxy Master' (tm tm tm) or GM.
+We're using that from now on.

 ## Cerberus Forces
 12 unique monsters have been added to the Bestiary which encompass the list of Cerberus forces.
 It may seem like 3 weeks is a long time to only have finished 12 monsters, but I need to refactor the underlying weapon code.
 Originally, I was creating duplicate attacks for each weapon.
 I.e., there was an NPC weapon attack and the weapon itself.
 But this was creating a lot of inconsistent data and needed to be remedied.

-Sans the delay, I am happy with the diversity among this group of NPCs.
+Except for the delay, I am happy with the diversity among this group of NPCs.
 Adjutants add a bit of 'vampire'-flare to the system.
 Phantoms and Dragoons are a threat up close and hard to hit.
 Combat Engineers can be troublesome by spawning Turrets.
 Guardians are walking tanks that can take a serious amount of damage.
 All the while, a Nemesis might be taking pot-shots at you from 80m out.